 Last Updated on

-Just one year after Uber was launched, it had seen so much growth that they hired one new rider for every 7 rides – without needing to spend anything on marketing.
+Just one year after Uber was launched, it had experienced so much growth that it was hiring one new driver for every seven rides – without needing to spend anything on marketing.

-Social media leader Instagram enjoyed 25,000 signups on its launch date.
-File-sharing site, Dropbox, went from 5,000 to more than 75,000 signups for the wait list after they successfully launched a beta video.
+Social media leader, Instagram, enjoyed 25,000 signups on its launch date.
+File-sharing site, Dropbox, went from 5,000 to more than 75,000 signups for its waitlist after it successfully launched a beta video.

 What is product-market fit?

-Product-market fit is the point when brands have identified and validated the demand for their offering across their target buyers, industries and have validated the use case for their products or services.
-Silicon Valley venture capital Andreessen Horowitz co-founder, Marc Andreessen coined this term in 2007 and defined it as “Product/Market Fit means being in a good market with a product that can satisfy that market.”
+Product-market fit is the point where brands have identified and validated the demand for their product or service with their target buyers and have validated the use case for their products or services.
+Silicon Valley venture capitalist Andreessen Horowitz, coined this term in 2007 is quoted as saying “Product/Market Fit means being in a good market with a product that can satisfy that market.”

 Why is product market fit so important?

-Product-market fit helps the brand understand how they can drive rapid and sustainable growth.
+Product-market fit helps a brand understand how it can drive rapid and sustainable growth.
 Retention is an excellent indicator that a brand has a product-market fit.
-If a brand is able to retain it’s early-adopter customers, they have likely found a positive product-market-fit.
-Real-engagement metrics from retained customers will tell brands what their customers do with their products or services and how the product or service can be optimised to better meet customer’s needs.
+If a brand is able to retain its early-adopter customers, it has likely found a positive product-market-fit.
+Real-engagement metrics from retained customers will tell brands how their customers use their product or service and how the product or service can be optimised to better meet customer’s needs.

 Identifying product-market fit